deft/twig-aop-extension/doc/proposal.md

  * Before: The advice runs before the join point, no further interaction with join point.
  * After: The advice runs after the join point, no further interaction with join point.
  * Around: The advice runs *instead* of the join point.
-The advice does get a reference to the original join point.
+The advice stil does have the possibility to execute the original join point, but has to explicitly make this call.

 **Aspect weaver**
-The processor that actually adds the advice to the compiled code at the associated join points.
-This means modifying the node tree just before it is compiled using node visitors.
+The processor that actually adds the advice to the compiled result at the associated join points.
+In Twig, this can be accomplished by modifying the node tree just using node visitors, just before it is compiled.

 The problem
 -----------